r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 wget -np -nd -r -l1 -A 'tcltk-*.zip' https://cran.r-project.org/bin/windows/Rtools/rtools42/files/
 ```

-And a similar trick can be used to obtain other files that always exist once
+And a similar trick can be used to obtain other files that always
-and have changing version names.
+exist but and have changing version names.

-Set environment variables as follows (update MiKTeX installation directory
+Set environment variables as follows (update the MiKTeX installation
-in the commands below if needed, this one is "non-standard" from an
+directory in the commands below if needed, this one is "non-standard"
-automated installation described later below):
+from an automated installation described later below):

 ```
 export PATH=/x86_64-w64-mingw32.static.posix/bin:$PATH